Advocate for California’s Moms and Babies

-- Join us in Sacramento on May 13 for Capitol Day 2016 on Tuesday, May 17.
+- Save the date for Capitol Day 2016 on Tuesday, May 17.
 Volunteers from around the state will gather in Sacramento on May 13th for our annual Capitol Day to advocate for legislative priorities to improve maternal and child health.
-Register now for Capitol Day at surveymonkey.com/s/CAcapitolday2015

 - Sign up for the March of Dimes Advocacy Network to receive updates and action alerts related to our advocacy priorities.

 - Read the 2015 Advocacy Year in Review to learn about our successful efforts on childhood immunizations, newborn screening and protecting care for children with special health care needs.